How to Export Jira Projects to Microsoft Excel (2 Methods)

 - One-way exports: If you ever want to get data from Excel into Jira — or make it flow back and forth — this method won’t work for you.

 - Cleanup is required: Look at that screenshot again.
-How’s someone used to Jira — or any other project management tool — supposed to make sense of that spreadsheet?
+How’s someone used to Jira — or any other project management tool — supposed to make sense of that raw data?
 Exporting Jira issues to Excel with this method isn’t a one-and-done process.
 You’ll need to clean up the result to get the most use out of it.

 If you only need to do a direct export from Jira to Excel every so often, and you already have workflows in place to make that data presentable, then this method might work for you.
 But if you want a better method, read on.

-Second method: export Jira projects to Excel with Unito
+Second method: Export Jira projects to Excel with Unito

 Unito is a no-code workflow management solution with some of the deepest two-way integrations for the most popular tools on the market, including Asana, Excel, Google Sheets, Jira, GitHub, and more.
 With a Unito flow, you can automatically export Jira issues to Excel, where they’ll be turned into rows.
 Then, whenever an issue is updated in Jira, you’ll see those updates in Microsoft Excel.
 No manual exporting required.